Supporting People Living with Post-Traumatic Stress Disorder

-The person with PTSD may find themselves re-living the event when they don’t want to, being wound up or highly strung and avoiding any reminders of the event.
+The person with PTSD may find themselves reliving the event when they don’t want to, being wound-up or highly strung and avoiding any reminders of the event.
 These symptoms can be significantly disabling for the person.

 The first line of treatment for PTSD is not medication.
 Medication can be used as an adjunct therapy to help manage some of the symptoms, but essentially what we want to use are psychological therapies, and these take time.
 The cornerstone of treatment requires confronting the traumatic memory with a qualified clinician (ACPMH 2011).

 And the old adage of ‘knowledge is power’ is crucial here.
-The more we research post traumatic stress disorder, the better our understanding will become, as well as the interventions we can offer, which will ultimately improve the life of the person and those around them.
+The more we research post-traumatic stress disorder, the better our understanding will become, as well as the interventions we can offer, which will ultimately improve the life of the person and those around them.

 Start an Ausmed Subscription to unlock this feature!